PE & Sport Premium

 We also utilise our grounds as much as possible for activities such as Forest Schools or orienteering which allow children to develop their participation in outdoor and adventure activities.

-Over the last four years, the government has provided additional funding of £150 million per annum to improve provision of Physical Education (PE) and Sport in primary schools.
-During 2017/18, the funding has been doubled nationally, which means as a school, Brodetsky Primary is receiving £18470 for this academic year.
+The government has provided additional funding of £150 million per annum to improve provision of Physical Education (PE) and Sport in primary schools.
+In 2017 the funding was doubled nationally, meaning that as a school, Brodetsky Primary is receiving approximately £18,470 for each academic year.
 This funding is ring-fenced and therefore can only be spent on the provision of PE and sport in schools.
 As a school, we must use the funding to make additional and sustainable improvements to the quality of PE and sport that we offer.
 We should use the funding to:

 - Develop or add to the PE and sport activities that the school already offers.